Banyan Gold (CVE:BYN) Reaches New 52-Week High at $0.48

 Banyan Gold Corp.
-(CVE:BYN – Get Rating) shares reached a new 52-week high during trading on Tuesday .
-The company traded as high as C$0.48 and last traded at C$0.46, with a volume of 265451 shares changing hands.
+(CVE:BYN – Get Rating)’s share price hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as C$0.48 and last traded at C$0.47, with a volume of 295339 shares.
 The stock had previously closed at C$0.47.

 Banyan Gold Corp. engages in the exploration and development of precious metals.
 The company explores for gold and silver deposits.
 The Company's flagship asset is the AurMac Project that consists of 506 quartz mineral claims totaling an area of approximately 9,230 hectares located in the Mayo Mining District, Yukon Territory.